prisma/prisma1/docs/1.8/04-Reference/05-Prisma-Servers-&-DBs/01-Prisma-Servers/01-Overview.md

 When isntalling Prisma you can pick between 3 different channels:

 - **stable** is a production-ready release that has been thoroughly tested.
-- **beta** is a release that is currently uundergoing extensive testing before being promoted to stable.
+- **beta** is a release that is currently undergoing extensive testing before being promoted to stable.
 - **alpha** is updated every time a new feature or bugfix lands in Prisma.

 If you follow a quickstart or any other material in the documentation, you will be installing from the stable channel.
 To install Prisma from the beta or alpha channel, follow these steps: